anupam-sy/tf-gcp-training-sample-code/README.md

 # Terraform Code
-This repository contains Terraform code for Infrastructure Components* deployment on Google Cloud Platform.
+This repository contains terraform code for Infrastructure Components* deployment on Google Cloud Platform.

 ## Prerequisites:
 Below prerequisites must be fulfilled for successful execution of code.